-This article reviews all common causes of pain and neurological symptoms in the hand and finger, starting with problems in the neck, or cervical spine and comparing with other likely causes.
+This page reviews some of the more common causes of pain and neurological symptoms in the hand—starting with problems in the neck or cervical spine and comparing with other likely causes.

 In This Article: